Quick Answer

 Treat missing or expired tax documentation as a blocked state, not a reminder item.
 Keep a visible status for each payee so payout decisions and documentation status cannot drift apart.

 Put international reviews on a calendar because eligibility and reporting details can change by year and by facts.
-For FEIE, current limits in this pack are $130,000 for 2025 and $132,900 for 2026 per qualifying person, with housing-expense limits generally tied to 30 percent of the FEIE maximum, or $39,000 for 2025 and $39,870 for 2026.
+For FEIE, current limits are $130,000 for 2025 and $132,900 for 2026 per qualifying person, with housing-expense limits generally tied to 30 percent of the FEIE maximum, or $39,000 for 2025 and $39,870 for 2026.
 FEIE applies to qualifying individuals and to foreign earned income from services performed in a foreign country, so treat qualification as an active check.

 For FBAR tracking, keep the mechanics consistent all year: record a reasonable approximation of each account's maximum value during the calendar year, convert non-U.S. currency using the Treasury rate for the last day of the year, and round up to the next whole U.S. dollar, for example $15,265.25 becomes $15,266.